+molecular geometry is predictive of physical and chemical properties; and

-reaction types; and
+reaction types can be predicted and classified.

-CH.4 The student will investigate and understand that chemical quantities are based on molar relationships.
-Key concepts include
+CH.4 The student will investigate and understand that molar relationships compare and predict chemical quantities.
+Key ideas include

-Avogadro’s principle and molar volume;
+Avogadro’s principle is the basis for molar relationships; and

-Stoichiometric relationships;

-solution concentrations; and

-acid/base theory; strong electrolytes, weak electrolytes, and nonelectrolytes; dissociation and ionization; pH and pOH; and the titration process.
+stoichiometry mathematically describes quantities in chemical composition and in chemical reactions.

+CH.5 The student will investigate and understand that solutions behave in predictable and quantifiable ways.
+Key ideas include

+molar relationships determine solution concentration;

+changes in temperature can change solution concentration;

+extent of dissociation defines types of electrolytes;

+pH and pOH quantify acid and base dissociation; and

+colligative properties depend on the extent of dissociation.

-CH.5 The student will investigate and understand that the phases of matter are explained by kinetic theory and forces of attraction between particles.
-Key concepts include
+CH.6 The student will investigate and understand that the phases of matter are explained by the kinetic molecular theory Key ideas include

-pressure, temperature, and volume;

-partial pressure and gas laws;

-vapor pressure;

-phase changes;

-molar heats of fusion and vaporization;

-specific heat capacity; and

-colligative properties.
+pressure and temperature define the phase of a substance;

+properties of ideal gases are described by gas laws; and

+intermolecular forces affect physical properties.

-CH.6 The student will investigate and understand how basic chemical properties relate to organic chemistry and biochemistry.
-Key concepts include
+CH.7 The student will investigate and understand that thermodynamics explains the relationship between matter and energy.
+Key ideas include

-unique properties of carbon that allow multi-carbon compounds; and

-uses in pharmaceuticals and genetics, petrochemicals, plastics, and food.
+heat energy affects both matter and interactions of matter;

+heating curves provide information about a substance;

+reactions are endothermic or exothermic;

+energy changes in reactions occur as bonds are broken and formed;

+e) collision theory predicts the rate of reactions;

+f) rates of reactions depend on catalysts and activation energy; and

+g) enthalpy and entropy determine the extent of a reaction.

 Physics

 The Physics standards emphasize a more complex understanding of experimentation, the analysis of data, and the use of reasoning and logic to evaluate evidence.
-The use of mathematics, including algebra and trigonometry, is important, but conceptual understanding of physical systems remains a primary concern.
+The use of mathematics, including algebra and trigonometry is important, but conceptual understanding of physical systems remains a primary concern.
 Students build on basic physical science principles by exploring in-depth the nature and characteristics of energy and its dynamic interaction with matter.
 Key areas covered by the standards include force and motion, energy transformations, wave phenomena and the electromagnetic spectrum, electricity, fields, and non-Newtonian physics.
-The standards stress the practical application of physics in other areas of science, technology, engineering, and mathematics.
-The effects of physics on our world are investigated through the study of critical, contemporary global topics.

-The Physics standards continue to focus on student growth in understanding the nature of science.
-This scientific view defines the idea that explanations of nature are developed and tested using observation, experimentation, models, evidence, and systematic processes.
-The nature of science includes the concepts that scientific explanations are based on logical thinking; are subject to rules of evidence; are consistent with observational, inferential, and experimental evidence; are open to rational critique; and are subject to refinement and change with the addition of new scientific evidence.
-The nature of science includes the concept that science can provide explanations about nature and can predict potential consequences of actions, but cannot be used to answer all questions.

-PH.1 The student will plan and conduct investigations using experimental design and product design processes.
-Key concepts include
+Technology, including graphing calculators, computers, and probeware are used when feasible.
+Students will use equipment safely.
+Mathematics and computational thinking are essential as students advance in their scientific thinking.

+PH.1 The student demonstrate an understanding of scientific skills and process by.